Cold email is an incredibly powerful sales channel.

 - How To Write a Pitch That Converts Prospects

-- What the Best Sales Pitches Look Like: Our Top 11
+- The Best Sales Pitch Examples: Our Top 11

 Step 4: Close with a Clear Call to Action